valerianie/Assignment1/README.md

 Description of chosen data sets:
 - **women** contains average heights and weights for American Women
 - **InsectSprays** contains the counts of insects in agricultural experimental units treated with different insecticides.
-- **main_data** contains data on fertilizer consumptions in various countried from 2005-2011
+- **main_data** contains data on fertilizer consumptions in various countries from 2005-2011

 We made two  pull requests:
 - The first one to https://github.com/gtarriba/GabrielRepo.
 We added message=FALSE in  swisspres.Rmd to suppress message in output.